Crab deviled eggs are a cheap appetizer with seafood everyone loves. Use imitation crab, fresh or canned for this favorite egg snack.

 Not sure if you’ll like Old Bay seafood seasoning?
 Taste it first before adding into the mix.
 Adjust until it is perfect for you adding just a bit of this and/or that as you go along.

-- Start by peeling your cooled hard boiled eggs, after they’ve sat in cold water.
-Slice eggs in half lengthwise, put egg yolks in a bowl and set whites on egg plate with holes facing up.
+- Start by boiling some hot water and making hard boiled eggs.
+Remove from heat and transfer them into a bowl of cold water filled with ice, that makes them easier to peel.
+Cut eggs lengthwise, put egg yolks in a bowl and set whites on egg plate with holes facing up.

 - Chop crab into small pieces.
 Mash yolks with the back of a fork until they are sand consistency.
 Stir in mayonnaise and all other ingredients.

 - Spoon egg mixture into a pint size freezer bag or pastry bag.
 Zip closed, set in fridge for an hour to stiffen up.
 Chill egg whites too.

 Then when you’re ready snip the corner off the bag, squeeze and fill, then serve with lump crab on top.
 For another different egg recipe, try our crack chicken deviled eggs.

 Seafood Deviled Eggs